What are some of the new locations, national and international, that businesses can access from San Diego International Airport?

 In December 2016, San Diego International Airport unveiled the Innovation Lab, which serves as a space where innovators can conceive, develop and test emerging technologies that have the potential to transform the airport experience for future passengers.
 The 3,500-square-foot workspace features a model ticket counter, gate and baggage belt that collectively represent a de facto “mini-terminal.”
 The Innovation Lab represents a partnership between creative minds in the private sector and our airport to brainstorm, beta-test and deploy new ideas, products, processes and systems.

-Are there any big projects
+Are there any big projects on the horizon?

 The Airport Development Plan is the Airport Authority’s planning effort to determine the future needs and plans of San Diego International Airport through the year 2035.
 The plan is currently in the environmental review phase.
 The centerpiece will be the replacement of the 50-year-old Terminal 1 with an attractive, modern and more efficient terminal with up to 30 gates.
 The existing Terminal 1 has only 19.
 The new terminal will include more gate seating, restaurants and shops, as well as additional security checkpoints with more lanes.